Net Worth

 Tarzana House

-Going three for three, Brown also angered neighbors after he moved to the Tarzana area in 2015.
+Going three-for-three, Brown also angered neighbors after moving to the Tarzana area in 2015.
 Chris paid $4.35 million for his six-bedroom Tarzana mansion.

 The house is reportedly still owned by Brown and has made headlines multiple times for bizarre events, including riding ATVs at high speeds through alleyways and doing doughnuts on neighbors’ lawns.
 In 2015, an armed intruder broke into the home and locked Chris’ aunt inside the closet, and in 2018, an illegal pet monkey was also seized from the property.